scailable/sclbl-tutorials/README.md

 ----------

 Thanks for your attention!
-Let us know if you have any questions by pressing the "Help us improve" button at [https://admin.sclbl.net](https://admin.sclbl.net) or emailing us at [go at scailable dot net](mailto:go@scailable.net).
+Let us know if you have any suggestions please let us know by [creatinging a new issue](https://github.com/scailable/sclbl-tutorials/issues/new) or emailing us at [go at scailable dot net](mailto:go@scailable.net).

 If you find any mistakes in our tutorials, please do [add an issue](https://github.com/scailable/sclbl-tutorials/issues/new) so we can fix it asap!